Life is made sweeter with this perfect peach crisp recipe! Whether you want to make it in the slow cooker or the oven, we’ve got you covered!

 Crisps are one of my all-time favorite desserts.
-Growing up my mom would make her famous apple crisp that had everyone clamoring for seconds.
-Though cobblers (made with drop biscuits) and crumbles (essentially crisps without the oats) are likewise delicious, crisps are my favorite.
-The addition of the oats really takes it to that next level for me.
+Growing up my mom would make her famous apple crisp that had everyone clamoring for second helpings.
+And though cobblers (made with drop biscuits) and crumbles (essentially crisps without the oats) are both delicious, between the two crisps are hands down my favorite.
+It’s that crunchy caramelized topping that really takes it to the next level for me.

 Whichever route you go, we’re confident you’re going to love this Perfect Peach Crisp!